Keeping a home in good repair can pay significant dividends when it’s time to sell.

 Buyers often look for homes that require few repairs, and no one wants a deal to fall apart because the home inspector found an issue the buyers can’t stomach.
 A little prevention can spare you from the pain of watching a buyer walk away.

 Here are some of the most important things you should consider repairing before selling your home.
-These tips incorporate our own takeaways from having purchased and sold thousands of homes, and we’ve highlighted some of the most common repair items found by our estimators on our website as well.
+Opendoor buys and sells thousands of homes per month, and we’ve also highlighted some of the most common repair items found by our estimators.

 Kitchen and Bathrooms

 The kitchen and bathrooms of a home have the most mechanical systems, such as plumbing and electrical.
 That means they also have the highest likelihood of damage.
 Here are the components you should double-check:

 - Kitchen appliances.
 Make sure the refrigerator, stove, dishwasher and microwave are in good working order.
 Fix any leaks, and replace the coolant or freon in your fridge or freezer if necessary.